-Have you fully considered what happens when you lose an employee (which will lead to employee turnover), particularly one who has been with you an extended period of time?
+Have you fully considered what happens when you lose an employee (which will lead to employee turnover), particularly one who has been with you for an extended period?

 A chunk of your business leaves with the ex-employee.
 Let me explain.